SilverClawsNg/OutScribed/README.md

 #### 3.7.4 Work flow
 * Receives request
 * Checks if TempUser exists with Id.
-If false, it rejects the request.
+If false, throw new exception.
-* Checks if TempUser is already verified and rejects the request.
+* Checks if TempUser is already verified, throw new exception.
 * Checks if updates are locked and lock time has not expired i.e. LockUpdates is true and LastUpdated is less than 30 minutes.
-It true, rejects the request.
+It true, throw new exception.
+* Checks if it is less than 60 seconds since last token resent i.e. LastUpdated is less than 60 seconds.
+If true, lock resends, save changes and throw new exception.
-* Checks if too many verification attempts i.e. LastUpdated is less than 10 minutes and VerifiedAttempts is 5.
-If true, rejects the request.
+* Checks if too many token resends in last 10 minutes i.e. LastUpdated is less than 10 minutes and ResendsCounter is 5.
+If true, lock resends, save changes, and throw new exception.
 * System compares the verification token, if false, it increments the VerificationAttempts and returns error to frontend.
 * Else marks the IsVerified as true.
 * Returns request